apostrophecms/starter-kit-astro-apollo/README.md

 The default page has a layout that is identical to the 'Minimal' home-page layout.

-Piece-type pages in ApostropheCMS are used to either display multiple pieces (`index.html`) or individual pieces (`show.html`).
-This project has both types of pages, each with three layouts.
+Piece-type pages in ApostropheCMS-only projects are used to either display multiple pieces (`index.html`) or individual pieces (`show.html`).
+This project has both types of pages, mapping the index of all pieces to the `ArticleIndexPage.astro` template and the display of the individual pieces to the `ArticleShowPage.astro` template.
+Both of these page types have three layouts for you to select from.
 Depending on the index layout, there are three or four additional areas for adding widgets with content before and after the piece content.
+The index page also demonstrates how to handle pagination in a hybrid project.